-Using that feedback afterward in further product development or customer service optimization, has shown to benefit companies as well as make their customers feel valued.
+Using that feedback afterward in further product development, or customer service optimization, benefits companies AND makes customers feel respected and valued.

-There are many methods for collecting and using customer feedback which turns into valuable data.
-Here are some of the most effective ones:
+There are many ways to collect customer feedback and translate that feedback into valuable data and actionable insights.
+Here are some of the most effective approaches:

-Surveys are a classic way of requesting feedback that isn’t intrusive for the customer.
+Surveys are a classic way of requesting feedback in a way that isn’t intrusive for the customer.
 A well-written survey can be easily translated into workable data and can deliver deep insight into the customer experience.